This article has links to products and services we love, which we may make commission from.

 The Romanians did not have a Tito to keep Moscow at arm’s length like former Yugoslavia did and this resulted in the Red Army ‘protecting’ the country for 14 years.
 Romania was made a Soviet satellite state, which meant its industries were nationalised and placed under the SovRom title, everything from petrol to media to hospitals to the movies were ‘looked after’ by Joseph Stalin.

-Ok, so maybe you could handle losing your house, job, bank account, all for the ‘greater good’ of the Soviet nation but Stalin’s techniques did not tickle.
-Students, bishops, priests, dissidents (men and women) were arrested and placed in ‘re-education through torture’ programmes.
+Students, bishops, priests, and dissidents (men and women) were arrested and placed in ‘re-education through torture’ programmes.
 Prisoners were beaten physically and mentally.

-Boiling gruel was served, prisoners were forced to lie on their stomachs with their hands behind their backs and eat with their mouths like pigs.
+Boiling gruel was served, and prisoners were forced to lie on their stomachs with their hands behind their backs and eat with their mouths like pigs.

 Permanent Exhibition Area of the Sighet Memorial in Bucharest

-12. Communist Tour in Bucharest
+10. Communist Tour in Bucharest

-Red tourism is very popular in European cities and Bucharest is slowly taking on the demands of its visitors.
+Red tourism is very popular in European cities, and Bucharest is slowly taking on the demands of its visitors.

 This Bucharest Communist Tour teaches you about the rise and fall of Ceausescu while you walk past communist-era landmarks and political memorials.
-It covers life under the communist regime and life in Bucharest today including a visit to lesser-known communist-style neighbourhoods, definitely one of the cultural travellers.
+It covers life under the communist regime and life in Bucharest today, including a visit to lesser-known communist-style neighbourhoods, definitely one of the cultural travellers.

 - Meeting Point: Near the red-brick bell tower of the Patriarchy, walking distance from Piata Unirii